 WoR was first deployed in 2014 in Kenya and later during the Ebola crisis where WoR translators produced more than 100 posters, social mobilization messages, Ebola videos, and maps translated into 30 languages.

-We will create a Words of Relief package for potential partners and funders.
-We will fully define the Words of Relief tools for organizations who are looking for better language solutions during crisis, and we will package it professionally.
+Words of Relief package was created for potential partners and funders.
+Fully defining the Words of Relief tools for organizations who are looking for better language solutions during crisis, and we will package it professionally.

 In 2016 TWB were awarded our ‘Journey to Scale’ grant in 2016.
 Their pathway to scale involves developing the platform to meet emergent needs (such as on-the-ground interpretation and voice capabilities), developing new and more effective outlets for disseminating vital information directly to affected populations, promoting increased use of the platform across a broader spectrum of humanitarian NGOs, and implementing a new business model to ensure the long-term sustainability of its services.